LILmonster9285/Simple-Player-Players-Postion-Script-Roblox/README.md

 # Simple-Player-Players-Position-Script-Roblox
 You can use this to get your players exact location in game and use it to teleport

-This is made by chatgpt ofc bc I"m to lazy to write a #README
+This is made by chatgpt ofc bc I'm to lazy to write a #README

 Position Tracking Scripts 📍